-&lt;sup>3 Calculated on a nominal weighted basis, excluding government holdings, including accrued inflation uplift and Treasury bills for debt management purposes.
+3Calculated on a nominal weighted basis, excluding government holdings, including accrued inflation uplift and Treasury bills for debt management purposes.

-Chart A.2 Composition of central government wholesale debt stock (end-December 2021 values)
+Chart A.2 Composition of central government wholesale debt stock, 2005-2022 (end-December values)

-A.4 Chart A.3 shows the government's gilt redemption profile as of end-February 2022.
-Following the extension of the maturity of the conventional gilt curve from 2071 to 2073 in 2021-22, the longest maturity gilt in issue is due to redeem in the 2073-74 financial year.
-The index-linked gilt curve was also extended this year, with the longest maturity index-linked gilt now maturing in 2072-73, too.
-While the majority of gilts in issue are conventional, particularly at shorter maturities, the split between conventional and index-linked gilts becomes more balanced at longer maturities.
+A.4 Chart A.3 shows the government's gilt redemption profile as at end-February 2023.
+Following the extension of the maturity of the conventional gilt curve from 2071 to 2073 in 2021-22, the longest maturity gilt in issue is due to redeem in the 2073-74 financial year.23 The index-linked gilt curve was also extended in 2021-22, with the longest maturity index-linked gilt now maturing in 2072-73.24 While the majority of gilts in issue are conventional, particularly at shorter maturities, the split between conventional and index-linked gilts becomes more balanced at longer maturities.